My recipes → Your inbox. Sign up today!

 Notice how I put simplicity first?

-Truth be told, even for me (a self-proclaimed, ‘health-conscious foodie’) more times than not ‘time and ease’ tend to outweigh health and nutrition once the clock starts ticking.
-The main reason why I am a huge advocate of ‘pre-preppin’ – but that’s a whole other story!
+Truth be told, even for me (a self-proclaimed ‘health-conscious foodie’), more times than not, ‘time and ease’ tend to outweigh health and nutrition once the clock starts ticking.
+The main reason why I am a huge advocate of ‘pre-prepping’ – but that’s a whole other story!

 roasted shrimp and green beans served on a small plate